ammitra/TopHBoostedAllHad/README.md

 | Higgs tag     | **DeepAK8 MD < 0.9** |

 # Open questions
+- Need the Higgs tagging SFs from B2G-20-004
+- Are the tagging WPs optimal?
 - Do we use a tight and loose Higgs tag as in B2G-20-004?
 If so, what regions are available for the "fail" of 2D Alphabet?
-- Need the Higgs tagging SFs from B2G-20-004
-- Are the tagging WPs optimal?
+    - **Answer: No. Does not seem necessary to the analysis.**
 - Do we have any other kinematic cuts to make (delta eta or delta rapidity)?
+    - **Answer: In addition to possibly affecting the transfer function (which is currently very smooth), the available models under which this analysis could be reinterpreted shrinks so we will not be considering cuts on these variables.**
 - Can we switch to the ParticleNet taggers?
     - **Answer: Yes**
 - Can we try using pT cut of 400 GeV or higher to ensure the top merges?